aridjayarecipes/cutesrecipes.web.app/content/post/2397-simple-way-to-prepare-perfect-black-bean-brownies.md

 1. Use a blender or food processor to combine black beans, eggs, chocolate, brown sugar, almond milk, balsamic vinegar, coconut oil, baking powder, baking soda, and coffee into a puree.
 1. (Optional) Fold in chopped nuts, coconut flakes, chocolate chips, or etc.
 1. Cook for 25-30 minutes or until a toothpick comes out clean.
 1. (Optional) Sprinkle or sift powdered sugar on top.
-I didn't have a sifter so I just sprinkled it on top.
+I didn&#39;t have a sifter so I just sprinkled it on top.